lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

+---
+layout: post
-# how to build a government out of ai
+title: how to build a government out of ai
+author: Bhante Sujato
+blurb: How the tech oligarchs will realize their dream of replacing government with machines.
+---

+- Written in Germany, November 2024
+- Global Atmospheric CO2: 424 ppm
+- Temperature record while writing this essay: highest November minimum in Germany, 17.8 ℃.

 It has been clear for a long time that the tech community wants to replace government with AI.
 That this will happen is an article of faith, a resigned (or hopeful) “when” rather than “if”.
 We are now far enough down the road to catch a glimpse of how they will do it—or try to.